 Kathleen Vaughan (MFA, PhD) is an artist-researcher with a trans-disciplinary orientation to questions of place and belonging, from social and environmental justice perspectives.
-Kathleen’s research integrates visual art and storytelling and comprises multiple approaches: studio-based, collaborative/ participatory and community-based, often sited in museums and galleries.
-In both studio and community projects, she balances her love for post-industrial sites, urban forests and green spaces with critical engagement, and often uses walking and mapping as method and form.
+Kathleen’s research integrates visual art and storytelling and comprises multiple approaches: studio-based, collaborative/ participatory and community-based.
+She aims to balance her love for post-industrial sites, green spaces, and waterways with critical engagement, and often uses walking and mapping as method and form.
 She has strong ties to her Montreal neighbourhood of Pointe-St-Charles – a gentrifying, post-industrial site – as well as to Iceland, where she has ongoing research-creation projects and developed the Iceland Field School for Concordia University.

-Kathleen is the Concordia University Research Chair in Socially Engaged Art and Public Pedagogies and Professor of Art Education.
+Kathleen is the Concordia University Research Chair in Art + Education for Sustainable and Just Futures and Professor of Art Education.